GAIB: The Bridge for Compute-Backed Real-World Yield

 GAIB $5M Pre-Seed Round & $10M Strategic Investment - Source: GAIB

-In December 2024, the project secured a $5 million pre-seed round led by Hack VC, Faction, and Hashed, with participation from The Spartan Group, L2IV, CMCC Global, Animoca Brands, IVC, MH Ventures, Presto Labs, J17, IDG Blockchain, 280 Capital, Aethir, and the NEAR Foundation, among other notable institutions and industry angels.
+In December 2024, the project secured a $5 million pre-seed round led by Hack VC, Faction, with participation from The Spartan Group, L2IV, CMCC Global, Animoca Brands, IVC, MH Ventures, Presto Labs, J17, IDG Blockchain, 280 Capital, Aethir, and the NEAR Foundation, among other notable institutions and industry angels.
 This early backing underscored broad confidence in GAIB’s mission to redefine how compute infrastructure is financed on-chain.

 Building on that momentum, GAIB completed a $10 million strategic round in July 2025, led by Amber Group alongside several prominent Asian investors.
 The new capital further anchors institutional participation in the emerging market for on-chain AI infrastructure.
 It accelerates GAIB’s efforts to tokenise GPU assets, expand infrastructure, and advance financial product development.

-Final Thoughts
+Final Thoughts and Moving Forward

 Finance is undergoing a structural shift where capital efficiency, programmability, and transparency are embedded directly into infrastructure.
 As AI moves from an application to essential infrastructure, compute is becoming an increasingly scarce digital commodity, and financing it is emerging as one of the defining opportunities of the decade.